sy2002/TeleBall/index.md

 Building your own TeleBall device is a multi-discipline DIY project that can be done during one weekend, given that you have all the hardware parts available and some basic soldering equipment and skills.
+Building your own TeleBall is about:

+* 3D Printing
+* Electronics
+* Software Development

 Depending on your choices when it comes to 3D printing, the PCB and the actual electronics parts, one device will cost you something between $100 and $150.

 The [TeleBall GitHub Repository](https://github.com/sy2002/TeleBall) contains all necessary files, schematics and source code.
 It also contains this documentation